Business advice - common questions

 If they are required to do any training courses or other services, they will need to be paid the National Living or National Minimum Wage for any time spent on this – even if this means that they are paid a higher rate than they would be through the Coronavirus Job Retention Scheme.

-What should we be communicating with Ofsted?
+What should I be communicating with Ofsted?

 Our FAQs are not an exhaustive list of points for consideration.
 This is a new and fast-changing situation for providers and the wider sector.
 For this reason, you should seek legal advice (Alliance members can access free legal advice as part of their membership, contact details are available in the members’ area).